KennyDAI2000/UCL-NHS-PowerApps-Connector/README.md

 # UCL NHS Power Apps Connector

-This project is a part of the MSc Computer Science summer project in collaboration with NHS and Microsoft.
+This project is a part of the University College London MSc Computer Science summer project in collaboration with NHS and Microsoft.
 This repository contains two Power Connectors and a demonstration Power App that leverages these connectors.

 ## Contents